microsoft/dotnet/Documentation/compatibility/cspparameters_parentwindowhandle-now-expects-hwnd-value.md

 - [ ] Build-time break

 ### Recommended Action
-Applications targeting .NET 4.7 or higher wishing to register a parent window relationship are encouraged to use the simplified form:
+Applications targeting .NET Framework 4.7 or higher wishing to register a parent window relationship are encouraged to use the simplified form:

 ```csharp
 cspParameters.ParentWindowHandle = form.Handle;